Call for Participating Artists:

 Who can apply?

-Toronto Dance Love-In is prioritizing applications from local emerging, mid-career and established Indigenous artists with a movement-based and/or dance practice.
+Toronto Dance Love-In is prioritizing applications from local emerging, mid-career, and established d/Deaf and Hard of Hearing artists with a movement-based and/or dance practice.

 Location